Qazi-Afaq/flask-file-server/README.md

 # flask-file-server
-a simple flask file server for uploading images and videos to a server on LAN
+a simple flask file server for uploading media to a server.
+Upload any imagese or videos to your device directly by running this server.